 - Ice each chocolate muffin with the chocolate icing and dip in the chocolate cookie crumbs.

-- Melt the chocolate and place into a plastic sandwich bag.
+- Melt the white chocolate and place into a plastic sandwich bag.
 Snip off a corner and pipe small bunny feet onto baking paper.
 Allow to cool.

 - Melt the pink chocolate and place into a plastic sandwich bag.
 Snip off a corner and pipe small toes and pads onto the white chocolate feet.

 - Melt the vanilla icing for about 10 seconds in the microwave.
-Dip the muffin ball into the icing and then into the coconut.
+Dip the vanilla muffin ball into the icing and then into the coconut.
 Repeat with the marshmallows.